Menu

 Rick Steves Audio Europe This app includes a vast library of Rick Steve’s audio content.
 Get cultural and travel info.
 Includes self-guided tours of top attractions and historic walks.
 Amsterdam options.
 A must-have.
 Find it at your local App Store.

-Google Translate We used this often to practice proper pronunciations of French words.
+Google Translate: We often use this to practice the proper pronunciation of French words.
 As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google Translate was an easy app to use.
 If needed, you can enter text in English, which will speak back in French to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Do you have a favorite Monaco travel resource?
 Share your favorites in the comments section at the bottom of this page or